Looking for small bedroom furniture? Check out our updated article about small space beds.

 Calling all small space dwellers!
 Big city apartments, vintage home layouts, and modern space downsizing all call for design that expands the possibilities of small.
 If you need a bedroom makeover but don’t think you have enough bedroom to work with, you’re in the right place.
 We’ve got some lovely small bedroom ideas to prove small spaces can be stylish.

-1. Keep Colors Light and Bright
+1. Light and Bright Decorating Ideas

 Afraid of being too stark?
 To keep your small bedroom from feeling cold or void of personality, layer your whites with different textures and white-on-white patterns for drama.
 In the bedroom above, the simple addition of a patterned throw and chrome bedside lamps transforms the room for sterile to stylish.

-3. Skip the Bulky Bed Frame
+3. Slim Headboard and Bed Frame

 Even better, use sleek, contemporary built-ins for additional storage.
 Built-ins maximize storage while looking like they’re not even there.
 A good built-in around your bed creates a cozy sleeping nook while adding plenty of storage.